Amon Göth: Dismissal and capture

 On 13 September 1944, Göth was relieved of his position and charged by the SS with theft of Jewish property (which belonged to the state, according to Nazi regulations), failure to provide adequate food to the prisoners under his charge, violation of concentration camp regulations regarding the treatment and punishment of prisoners, and allowing unauthorised access to camp personnel records by prisoners and non-commissioned officers.
 Administration of the camp at Płaszów was turned over to SS-Obersturmführer Arnold Büscher.
-The camp was closed on 15 January 1945.
 Göth was scheduled for an appearance before SS Judge Georg Konrad Morgen, but due to the progress of World War II and Germany's looming defeat, the charges against him were dropped in early 1945.
 SS doctors diagnosed Göth with a mental illness, and he was committed to a mental institution in Bad Tölz in Bavaria.

 Göth was arrested by the United States military in May 1945.
 He was arrested wearing a Wehrmacht uniform, and did not admit to being an SS officer.
 He was sent to a temporary prison camp located on the grounds of the former Dachau concentration camp.
 In the 2020s, researchers, including Jonathan Kalmus and Rabbi Naftali Schiff, found documentation that proved a story told by survivor Josef Lewkowicz, who had claimed that the Americans initially lost Göth in their prisoner population.
 In 1946, Lewkowicz tracked down Göth and then solicited further identifications of him by former inmates of the Kraków-Płaszów concentration camp so that he could be brought to trial.